What you should know before renting DVC points from a mom who rents DVC points.

 Even the most budget-conscious among us have to agree that Disney World is not going to be a cheap family vacation.

-Therefore, you must approach DVC rentals with the knowledge that the savings are relative to rack room rates for the same room.
+Therefore, you must approach DVC rentals with the knowledge that the savings are relative to off-the-rack room rates directly through Disney.